henryiii/level-up-your-python/README.md

 ## Wintersession 2022

-This is being taught at Wintersession, 2022 at Princeton.
+This was at Wintersession, 2022 at Princeton.